zkamvar/user2021/prose.md

 > We are always learning

-Last, but not least, we are always learning.
-This entire talk is an ode to always learning as we explore how we decided to start again with our lesson infrastructure.
+Last, but not least, I want to highlight that we are always learning.
+To do that, I want to you to look at this image of a small path worn into the grass between two paved paths in a community greenspace.
+This is called a "cowpath" or a "desire path" and it's a very important concept in design.
+While the original designers of this greenspace intended for people to used the paved paths to get from point A to point B, a large number of people have found that too inconvenient and opted for a quicker way where the hazard of uneven terrain outweighs the extra time it takes to walk across this expanse.

+Over the last few years, we have been thinking deeply not only about these paths in our own infrastructure, but also where people are choosing to avoid it all together because the process is just too difficult.

 ## Infrastructure

-Our lesson infrastructure is all open source and serves the purpose to provide a way for people to write lessons openly in a way that provides a consistent and predictable style for both instructors and learners, and is transparent enough for people to customize to their liking.
-As I mentioned before, there have been several iterations of the lesson infrastructure, but the one we have right now is an all-in-one starter pack that uses kramdown-flavored markdown built on top of a Jekyll theme which also contains custom python scripts and a Makefile, which not only orchestrate the building and validation process (for those who don't remember Jekyll commands), but also demonstrates the very skills we teach in our workshops.
-It's a bit like industrial architectural design with exposed plumbing.
+Our lesson infrastructure is all open source and serves the purpose to provide a way for people to write lessons openly with a consistent and predictable style for both instructors and learners, and is transparent enough for people to customize to their liking.
+As with any resource, be it a talk or a lesson, it's important to know your audience.
+The audience for our lessons can be split into four distinct groups whose skill sets are wide and varied.

-It's extremely worth mentioning that our template has four different audiences:

-1. The Carpentries instructor who uses it for reference material as they teach
+1. The Carpentries instructor who uses it for reference material as they teach and contributes to lessons based on feedback from teaching
 2. The learner in a workshop who uses the lesson as a reference later on
 3. The maintainer, who makes sure the information on the lesson is accurate and up to date.
 4. The educator who wants to use these open-licensed materials for their own lessons.

-The skill sets across and within these communities is wide and varied.

-Our maintainer community is a special community because they not only need to know how to collaborate on GitHub, but they also need domain knowledge in the lesson they maintain to be able to accurately evaluate new contributions.
+Our lessons are written in markdown and translated to HTML via GitHub pages and the Jekyll static site generator.
+We encourage and accept all contributions---anyone can contribute to these lessons on GitHub by opening an issue or creating a pull request and editing the markdown source files.

+To maintain a consistent style and encourage our princples of evidence-based teaching such as learning objectives and formative assessments, our infrastrcutre is an all-in-one bundle that contains a Jekyll theme with contains custom python scripts and a Makefile to orchestrate the build process and validate that the style is consistent.
+This also demonstrates that the very skills we teach in our workshops (BASH, Make, Git) have immediate application.

+One of the drawbacks to this infrastructure design was that we had a lesson wrapped around a static site generator, which meant that it was easy to contribute to if you were familiar with how Jekyll operated, but if you were unfamiliar, then it became unclear where to even start if you were looking at the git repository.
+Remember the cowpaths I mentioned earlier?
+Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in separate places.

+Some maintainers find it difficult to keep the software stack updated and spend more time trying to understand errors that are coming from the Makefile, others will see something that needs to be updated with the style and try to make changes in the documentation repository, and still others find the process of using the software so arduous that they would rather fork the repository to their own github account, switch the branch for displaying changes, and use GitHub to preview lessons.

 ## Chopportunities

 ## Solution